-We are pleased to invite you to attend the 2017 Annual Meeting of Shareholders of Southwest Gas Holdings, Inc. (the "Company"), which will be held at Cili Restaurant at Bali Hai Golf Club, 5160 Las Vegas Blvd.
-South, Las Vegas, Nevada 89119, on Thursday, May 4, 2017, at 3:00 p.m.
-PDT.
+We are pleased to invite you to attend the 2017 Annual Meeting of Shareholders of Southwest Gas Holdings, Inc. (the "Company"), which will be held at [•], on [•], 2017, at [•], Pacific Daylight Time.
 The following 2017 Notice of Annual Meeting of Shareholders and Proxy Statement will serve as your guide to the business that will be conducted at the meeting.
 You should also have received a WHITE proxy card or WHITE voting instruction form and postage-paid return envelope, which are referred to throughout the accompanying Proxy Statement, and which are being solicited on behalf of our Board of Directors (the "Board").

 Your vote will be especially important at the meeting.
-Scopia PX LLC, a Delaware limited liability company (together with its affiliates, "Scopia"), has notified the Company that it intends to nominate one individual for election as a director in opposition to the Board's recommended nominees.
+Scopia PX LLC, a Delaware limited liability company (together with its affiliates, "Scopia"), has notified the Company that they intend to nominate one individual for election as a director in opposition to the Board's recommended nominees.
 The Board does NOT endorse or recommend the election of the Scopia nominee and strongly urges you NOT to sign or return any proxy card or voting instruction form that you may receive from Scopia.